sangyuxiaowu/LLamaWorker/README.md

 - **Function Call**: Supports function calls.
 - **API Key Authentication**: Supports API Key authentication.
 - **Gradio UI Demo**: Provides a UI demo based on Gradio.NET.

+## Use Vulkan Compiled Version

+A Vulkan backend compiled version is provided in the release, you can download the corresponding compiled version from [Releases](releases):

+- `LLamaWorker-Vulkan-win-x64.zip`
+- `LLamaWorker-Vulkan-linux-x64.zip`

+After downloading and unzipping, modify the configuration in the `appsettings.json` file, and you can run the software and start using it.

 ## Quick Start